 If you own a cotton American flag, you should probably hand wash it rather than trying to clean it in the washing machine.
 If you own a polyester American flag — or an American flag made of a similar synthetic material — though, you should be able to clean it in the washing machine if it’s not physically torn or tattered.

-If you’re worried that your washing your American flag will damage it, consider having it dry cleaned instead.
-On its website, The American Legion specifically says that flag owners can wash or dry clean their American flag, the latter of which is a gentler and less-invasive method to clean a dirty American flag.
+If you’re worried that you washing your American flag will damage it, consider using Dry cleaning.
+On its website, the American Legion specifically says that flag owners can wash or dry clean their American flag, the latter of which is a gentler and less-invasive method to clean a dirty American flag.